-325 average.
-Secondly, the median genesis latitude of the 200 strongest extra-tropical cyclones only moves 0.4 degrees poleward with warming which is notably less than the 2.0 degree poleward shift found when all extra-tropical cyclones are considered.
-Thirdly, deepening rates increase much more with warming for the strongest 200 extra-tropical cyclones than for all extratropical cyclones.
-Finally, the mean, median and maximum intensity of the 200 strongest extra-tropical cyclones in the SST4 experiment are larger than in the CNTL experiment.
+- storms form in climatologically warmer and more moist environments than on average.
+The more equatorward genesis region, 270 combined with similar (CNTL) or more poleward (SST4) lysis regions means that the strongest extra-tropical cyclones have much larger latitudinal displacements than extra-tropical cyclones do on average.
+Secondly, deepening rates increase much more with warming for the strongest 200 extra-tropical cyclones than for all extra-tropical cyclones.
+Finally, the mean, median and maximum intensity of the 200 strongest extra-tropical cyclones in the SST4 experiment are larger than in the CNTL 275 experiment.

-330 6 Cyclone Structure
+Cyclone Structure 6